Take a look at our information for arrivals for 2022/23 to help you prepare for your arrival in Bath.

-The Wellbeing Hub is a programme of events, support and touch points.
+The Student Experience Officers will deliver and facilitate a programme of events, support and touch points.
 These will help you to settle into Bath, make connections and enjoy the beautiful surroundings and facilities.
 We will provide more information in September.

 Helping you prepare for your career

 Graduate recruiters specifically target Bath students.
 You’ll get to engage with lots of employers during the course of your time with Bath.